 ServiceType

-If the meeting was scheduled as a Webex Meeting, Webex Event, Webex Training session, or Webex Webinar (WB).
+If the meeting is scheduled as a Webex Meeting, Webex Event, Webex Training session, or Webex Webinar (WB).

 HostName